awsdocs/amazon-ecr-user-guide/doc_source/repository-create.md

 1. For **Image tag mutability**, choose the tag mutability setting for the repository\.
 Repositories configured with immutable tags will prevent image tags from being overwritten\.
 For more information, see [Image Tag Mutability](image-tag-mutability.md)\.

+1. For **Image scanning**, choose the image scanning setting for the repository\.
+Repositories configured to scan on push will start an image scan whenever an image is pushed, otherwise image scans need to be started manually\.
+For more information, see [Image Scanning](image-scanning.md)\.

 1. Choose **Create repository**\.

 1. \(Optional\) Select the repository you created and choose **View push commands** to view the steps to push an image to your new repository\.